Wenying-Wu/Business-Analytics-Projects/README.md

 # Business Analytics Projects
-**By:** Wenying Wu

 ### [Service Quality Problem Faces by EASI and Related Data Assistance](https://github.com/Wenying-Wu/Business-Analytics-Projects/blob/main/Service%20Quality%20Problem%20Faces%20by%20EASI%20and%20Related%20Data%20Assistance.md)

 > **Date:** Aug 22, 2020

-> Identify an organization (EASI) and through research of the organization and its industry, identify a problem that the organization faces which could be solved through the use of business analytics.
+> Identify an organisation (EASI) and through research of the organisation and its industry, identify a problem that the organisation faces which could be solved through the use of business analytics.